-Random patterns suggest an immune cause Symptoms may also have a non-length-
+Random patterns suggest an immune cause

 Symptoms may also have a non-lengthdependent distribution that is asymmetric, patchy, intermittent, and migratory, and can involve the face, proximal limbs, and trunk.
-Symptoms may vary throughout the day, eg, starting with electric-shock sensations on one side of the face, followed by perineal numbness and then tingling in the arms lasting for a few minutes to several hours.
+Symptoms may vary throughout the day, eg, starting with electric-shock sensations on one side of the face, followed by perineal numbress and then tingling in the arms lasting for a few minutes to several hours.
 While such patterns may be seen with diabetes and other common etiologies, they often suggest an underlying immune-mediated disorder such as Sjögren syndrome or sarcoidosis.8-10 Although large fiber polyneuropathy may also be non-lengthdependent, the deficits are usually fixed, with no migratory component.